o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/variables/_index.md

 1. In the **Script Canvas** editor, open your Script Canvas graph or create one.

-1. In the **Variable Manager**, click **Create Variable** and then choose your variable type.
+1. In the **Variable Manager**, choose **Create Variable** and then choose your variable type.
 You can search to filter the list of variable types.

     {{< note >}}
 Common variable types are pinned to the top of the list by default.
 You can customize the pinned list to show the variable types that you use most often.
-To do so, click the box to the left of a variable type to pin or unpin it.
+To do so, choose the box to the left of a variable type to pin or unpin it.
     {{< /note >}}

     ![Choose from variable types in the Script Canvas Variable Manager.](/images/user-guide/scripting/script-canvas/variable-manager-create-variable-types.png)